Kourou: Geography

 Some 60 km northwest of the French Guianese capital Cayenne the Kourou River empties into the Atlantic Ocean.
 At the mouth of this river sits the town of Kourou, which is ringed by four hills: Carapa, Pariacabo, Café and Lombard, with the Singes and Condamine mountains not far behind.
 There are three lakes within the town's city limits: Lake Bois Diable (where one can take lessons in jetski and other aquatic sports), Lake Marie-Claire (the smallest and calmest), and Lake Bois Chaudat (the biggest of the three; also open to sport lovers, especially canoers and kayakers).
 Long white sand beaches and some rocky outcrops line the town's ocean coast, the riverbank and all points inland consisting mostly of mangrove and dense tropical rainforest.

-The town had a population of 24,805 inhabitants at the 2020 census.
+The town had a population of 24,824 inhabitants in 2023.
 Its inhabitants can be classified into three ethnic groups of roughly equal size: